0xf0xy/Playground/README.md

 - 🛠️ Tools and utilities I’m building or testing
 - 💡 Concepts I’m learning and applying
-- 🧰 Random scripts to automate stuff or solve small problems
+- 🧰 Random scripts to automate stuff, solve small problems, and learn new things.

 <br>